YohanSandun/Sigiri/README.md

 - Cross-Platform (Source can be compiled on Windows,Linux, and OSX using .NET Core)

 ### Built-in data types
-- `integer`: can hold a positive or negative integer number (default size is 4 bytes)
 - `boolean`: subtype of integer.
 1 and 0 represented as `true` and `false`
+- `integer`: can hold a positive or negative integer number (default size is 4 bytes)
+- `long`: can hold a positive or negative integer number (default size is 8 bytes)
+- `big`: can hold any positive or negative number (arbitrary-precision signed number)
+- `complex`: can hold complex numbers (x+yi)
 - `float`: can hold a floating point number (default size is 8 bytes)
 - `string`: can hold character sequence. denoted by double quotes ("Hello") or single quotes ('Hello')
 - `list`: can hold sequence of objects of any type. denoted by square brackets ([1, 2, 3])